binarysolutionss/ai-java-virtual-assistant/README.md

 - Dexter for runtime permissions
 - Lottie for animations

-## Project Structure
-.gitignore .gradle/ .idea/ app/ build.gradle gradle/ gradle.properties gradlew gradlew.bat local.properties settings.gradle

 ## Contributors

 This project was a collaborative effort for a capstone project with:

-- Phillip Jengwa
+- @Phillip Jengwa
-- Michael Tandi
+- @Michael Tandi
-- Alfred Sithole
+- @Alfred Sithole
-- Ezra Kaba
+- @Ezra Kaba
-- Takudzwa Mandiishona
+- @Takudzwa Mandishona

 ## License